harshit-paneri/Listify-app/README.md

-# Listify-app
+# Listify App
-Fintech  : A framework that makes the local street vendors and small shops  discoverable for a customer
+**Fintech**  : A framework that makes the local street vendors and small shops  discoverable for a customer